- Less of a “winner takes all” market; a broader range of sectors and companies to lead.

 After the recent market strength, aggregate valuations for the region have risen to above-average levels.
 Consequently, valuations are clearly already pricing in a large part of the recovery in earnings expected in 2021.
 However, this is a global phenomenon rather than anything Asia specific.
 Such optimism is not unreasonable given the scope for a sharp snap-back in activity in the next few quarters, and the ultra-low level of interest rates and bond yields around the world.

 Underneath the surface, valuations are actually very widely spread.
-This means that valuations in some of the sectors with strong momentum this year – notably selected healthcare, e-commerce, online gaming, 5G equipment, electric vehicle-related and other popular China A-listed shares – are much more stretched.
+This means that valuations in some of the sectors with strong momentum in 2020 – notably selected healthcare, e-commerce, online gaming, 5G equipment, electric vehicle-related and other popular China A-listed shares – are much more stretched.
 Meanwhile, many other areas remain more reasonably valued.

 The strong flows and performance of new initial public offerings (IPOs, which is when companies “go public” by listing on the stock exchange) in Hong Kong and South Korea give us some cause for caution.
 So too does the high level of retail investor participation in these deals, and in market trading more generally.